joakimbo/user-permissions-plugin/README.md

 ## Managing User Permissions

-In the backend, nagivate to RainLab "Users" menu, either create a new user by clicking "New User" and navigate to the "Permissions" tab of the newly opened form.
+In the backend, navigate to RainLab "Users" menu, either create a new user by clicking "New User" and navigate to the "Permissions" tab of the newly opened form.
 Here you can choose between "ALLOW", "INHERIT" or "DENY" for all existing permissions.
 - "ALLOW" will grant the user the permission, this takes precedence over group permissions.